Container Orchestration Beyond Just Kubernetes

 4. Amazon ECS

 Fully managed container orchestration service from AWS that integrates seamlessly with the AWS ecosystem.
-ECS supports both EC2 instances and serverless Fargate compute.
-An excellent choice for teams wanting to avoid Kubernetes complexity while deploying scalably on AWS.
+ECS supports both EC2 instances and serverless Fargate compute, eliminating the need for cluster management entirely.
+An excellent choice for teams wanting to avoid Kubernetes complexity while deploying scalably, reliably, and securely within the AWS platform.

 Pros